|

 good weather.
 It is a great place for kids because of all the

-in particular.
-But snorkeling right there across the street at Kamaole
+Center in particular.
+But snorkeling right there across the street

 variety of wonderful beaches, but also the dormant volcano Haleakala, a 2 hour